ImageMagick v6 Examples --

 Further Processing -- Adding Fluff

-The above is only the beginning of what you can to to make your thumbnails more interesting.
+The above is only the beginning of what you can do to make your thumbnails more interesting.
 Beyond the basic thumbnail image you can add borders, rotations even with some random selection of style to make your thumbnail gallery that much more interesting.

 Be warned that many of the following methods and processing is very complex and my require a deeper knowledge of the various image processing options options of ImageMagick.